gitblit/fathom/fathom-site/docs/rest.md

 ## About

-**Fathom-REST** is an opinionated, injectable, & thin scaffolding for the [Pippo Micro Webframework](http://pippo.ro).
+**Fathom-REST** is an opinionated & injectable scaffolding for the [Pippo Micro Webframework](http://pippo.ro).

-Pippo is a modest, hackable framework for writing RESTful web applications.
+Pippo is a small framework for writing RESTful web applications.
 It provides easy-to-use filtering, routing, template engine integration, localization (i18n), [Webjars] support, and [pretty-time] datetime rendering.

+**Fathom-REST** supports Pippo 0.6.x.

 ## Installation